Rikky101/Social-Buzz-Project/README.md

 4. SUMIF Function: Applied to calculate the total reaction scores for each category, enabling us to rank categories based on scores.

-5. Find and Replace Function: Employed to ensure consistency in the Category column, replacing repeated values for accurate analysis.
+5. Find and Replace Function: Employed to ensure consistency in the "Category" column, replacing repeated values for accurate analysis.

 6. Sorting: Sorted the data by total reaction scores to identify the top 5 most popular content categories.